+Old-age social pension (social assistance): Paid to nonworking citizens aged 60 (men) or aged 55 (women) who are not entitled to receive an old-age social insurance pension.

-Social pension (social assistance): Nonworking citizens who are not eligible for an old-age, disability, or survivor pension and are at least age 60 (men) or age 55 (women), disabled since childhood, younger than age 18 and disabled, or orphans younger than age 18 (no limit if disabled before age 18).
+Social disability pension (social assistance): Paid to nonworking citizens who are not entitled to receive a disability social insurance pension and have been disabled since childhood, younger than age 18 and disabled.

+Orphan's pension (social assistance): Paid to orphans younger than age 18 (no limit if disabled before age 18).